GIS-S-mart/Benchmark-1_MBSE_for_Early_Validation_and_Verification/README.md

 This benchmark aims at building confidence in the usefulness of the new methods and tools with respect to the validation of specifications and the verification of designs.
 Qualitative and quantitative standardised metrics help to compare studies and to measure the technical progress.

 ## Requirements
+- The solution shall enable systems engineers to detect missing requirements
+- The solution shall enable systems engineers to detect conflicting requirements
+- The solution shall enable systems engineers to verify that the design meets the requirements
+- The solution shall enable systems engineers to....
+-
 ## Measures of performance

 ## Datasets